YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The CHANGE command requires specification of an object-type and object-name.

-Once you exit GDE, mapping changes take effect for any subsequent image activation (for example, the next RUN or the mumps -direct command).
+Once you exit GDE, mapping changes take effect for any subsequent image activation (for example, the next RUN or the yottadb -direct command).
 Changes to database parameters only take effect for new database files created with subsequent MUPIP CREATE commands that use the modified Global Directory.
 Use the MUPIP SET command (or in some cases DSE) to change characteristics of existing database files.

 Example: